masa-finance/roadmap/documentation/scrum-ceremonies.md

     - Ask for every card if it's clear for everyone
 - Optionally, the team and the Scrum Master may estimate task sizes.
 - Optionally, calculate the team's velocity.
-- Review planned releases and prioritize tasks for the sprint backlog ( https://github.com/orgs/masa-finance/projects/12 ).
+- Review planned releases and prioritize tasks for the sprint backlog by looking at the next release ( https://github.com/orgs/masa-finance/projects/12 ).
 - Identify and prioritize any critical tasks needing immediate attention (issues with a swimlane priority tag).
 - P.O. order tickets in the Sprint column
+- P.O. might ask to get items in the board and be triaged during planning
 - Scrum master help the team to commit to selected items in the sprint backlog, establishing a clear boundary of commitment (waterline) by considering team velocity.
 - Assign a release captain if a release is scheduled during the sprint.
 - Optionally, rotate the responsibility of handling interruptions in the team.